splynx/docs/files/en/networking/authentication_of_customers/mikrotik_wireless_acl_auth/mikrotik_wireless_acl_auth.md

 ![image](img_3.png)

-4. Add your wireless access point as a separate router in Splynx
+4. Add your wireless access point as a separate router in Splynx:

 ![image](img_4.png)